markNZed/processism-react-three/storyboard.md

 # 7. Section: Intelligence and Information
 ## 7.1.
 Objective
 Intelligence and information are not isolated elements but emergent properties of interconnected systems.
 Here, we’ll explore how information flows through systems, continually evolving through learning and interaction.
-This section connects back to complexity, showing how the intelligent behavior of systems arises from their intricate network of processes.
+This section connects back to complexity, showing how the intelligent behavior of systems arises from a generic pattern of processes.

 ## 7.2.
 Scene: Intelligence
 ### 7.2.1.
 Objective
 The system’s ability to learn and adapt to changes